MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

 # Background
 The WebView2 team has been asked for an API to allow end developers to clear the browsing data that is stored in the User Data Folder.
 Developers want to be able to clear data between each of their customers, clear the data folder to clear space, and to clear data on the fly.
-Currently users can delete the User Data Folder clear this data.
+Currently users can delete the entire User Data Folder to clear this data.
 This has a few drawbacks: it removes the user data folder instead of specific parts which incurs performance costs later on, the webview must be shutdown fully and then re-initialized, and deleting the User Data Folder is a complex API to call.
-We are creating an api that will allow developers to clear the browsing data programtically in which the developer can specify the data type to clear.
+We are creating an API that will allow developers to clear the browsing data programtically in which the developer can specify the data kind to clear.

 In this document we describe the updated API.
 We'd appreciate your feedback.

 # Description
-The clear browsing data api is an asynchronous api that clears data based on a browsing data kind.
+The clear browsing data API is an asynchronous API.
 The browsing data kinds that are supported are as follows.
 These data kinds follow a hierarchical structure in which nested bullet points are included in their parent bullet point's data kind.

 Ex: Dom storage is encompassed in site data which is encompassed in the profile data.
-Each of the following bullets correspond to a COREWEBVIE2_BROWSING_DATA_KIND unless otherwise specified.
+Each of the following bullets correspond to a COREWEBVIEW2_BROWSING_DATA_KIND unless otherwise specified.

 * Profile
     * Site Data
         * Dom Storage
-            * App cache
+            * App Cache
-            * File systems
+            * File Systems
             * Indexddb
-            * Local storage
+            * Local Storage
             * Web SQL
-            * Cache storage
+            * Cache Storage
-            * Embedder dom storage (this api does not support this specific data kind but this is included in the dom storage data kind)
+            * Embedder Dom Storage (this API does not support this specific data kind but this is included in the dom storage data kind)
-            * Background fetch (this api does not support this specific data kind but this is included in the dom storage data kind)
+            * Background Fetch (this API does not support this specific data kind but this is included in the dom storage data kind)
         * Cookies
-        * Media licenses
+        * Media Licenses
-        * Plugin data
+        * Plugin Data
-        * Site usage
+        * Site Usage
-        * Durable permissions
+        * Durable Permissions
-        * External protocols
+        * External Protocols
-        * Isolated origins
+        * Isolated Origins
-        * Trust tokens
+        * Trust Tokens
-        * Conversions data
+        * Conversions Data
-    * Http cache
+    * Http Cache
-    * Download history
+    * Download History
-    * General autofill
+    * General Autofill
-    * Password autofill
+    * Password Autofill
     * Bookmarks
     * Settings
-    * Content settings
+    * Content Settings
-    * Local custom dictionary
+    * Local Custom Dictionary

 # Examples